Recurrent infections and diarrhea are the most common gastrointestinal manifestations of immunodeficiency.

 A. Pathophysiology of Gastrointestinal Defense Systems

 The intestinal epithelium serves as the major frontier of self-protection from exogenous injurious events.
 To defend against the vast quantity of infectious agents and toxins, and to ensure homeostasis of the gut epithelium for nutritional absorption, the body relies on the proper development and maintenance of the intestinal mucosal immune systems, including both innate and adaptive immunity.
-Abnormalities originated from abnormal development of the ...
+Abnormalities originated from ...